Moving home - Downsizing - Preparing to sell

 Moving your kitchen appliances

-A few hours should be enough to defrost your freezer but try to leave as long as you can in case it takes more time.
+A few hours should be enough to defrost your freezer however try to leave as long as you can in case it takes more time.
 You may be comfortable with disconnecting your washing machine yourself, but you’ll need a qualified gas engineer if you’re taking a gas oven with you.
 A jack can be useful for moving big appliances, while a tool kit can also prove valuable on moving day.

 Using a house removals service can help reduce stress and save you time on moving day.
 They’ll help with the heavy lifting and put everything and will ensure your belongings are moved safely and efficiently.
 Get a house removals quote for your move.